-Special monitoring systems and methods are used and robotic monitoring activities are carried out in order for members to use the products and services offered through KKB's strong infrastructure without interruption and at the highest quality.
-We make continuous investments in methods that will help us notice problems as early as possible without letting them affect our members and resolve them without turning them into larger problems.
-As part of these monitoring activities, the most elaborate details of applications and infrastructures, and also capacity management efforts are carefully monitored.
+Special monitoring systems and methods are used and robotic monitoring activities are carried out in order for members to use the products it incorporates, the IT Project, Analand services offered through KKB's vsis, and R&D Management Unit strong infrastructure without inter- have implemented not only inforruption and at the highest quality.
+We make continuous investments in methods that will help us notice the analysis, planning, and execuproblems as early as possible without letting them affect our members and resolve them without turning them into larger problems.
+As part of these monitoring activities, the most elaborate details of applications and infrastructures, and also capacity management efforts are carefully locations since 2018, the remote monitored.

-KKB Anadolu Data Center transmits SLA performance reports, energy consumption data, and cabin logs to 21 different customers every month.
-KKB Anadolu Data Center also continued to share the Service Bulletin. which is prepared with data received from the KKBBY and Alpha applications, with related department managers via monthly reports.
+KKB Anadolu Data Center transmits SLA performance reports, energy consumption data, and cabin logs to 21 different customers every month. of 2020, due to the pandemic.
+The KKB Anadolu Data Center also continued to share the Service Bulletin, which is prepared with data received from the KKBBY and Alpha applications, with related department managers via monthly reports.
 The Daily Service Quality Status Report is sent to the relevant teams at the end of each working day.
 As regards the KKB and KKB Anadolu Data Center, the works are ongoing concerning the carrying out of the SLA measurements by third-party firms and sharing the results with companies.